YounesAbady/exercise-1/README.md

 testing
 # 2nd Day
 still missing:-
-edit recipes
-adjustments to UI
-testing
-validation of input
+adjustments to UI (can get better) testing validation of input code kinda messy it can get better